-- Reviewing the recreation needs of the community; - Assisting with the development of recreation and facilities level of service; - Ensuring programs and services attain the expected level of service: - Best management practices regarding policies, practices and programs concerning parks, recreation and facilities; - Provide feedback on issues and concerns regarding recreation, parks, and facilities; and - Ensuring programs and services are accessible.
+- Reviewing the recreation needs of the community; - Assisting with the development of recreation and facilities level of service; - Ensuring programs and services attain the expected level of service; - Best management practices regarding policies, practices and programs concerning parks, recreation and facilities; - Provide feedback on issues and concerns regarding recreation, parks, and facilities; and - Ensuring programs and services are accessible.

 The RAC provides a voice for the community as it relates to recreation (and parks) opportunities.
 Noting the Municipality's limited resources, the RAC will continue to play an important role in North Middlesex as it's recommended that the group be tasked with providing support in implementing the Master Plan.
-For example, the RAC would continue to provide Council with advice as directed by the terms of reference, but also assist the Municipality with community and stakeholder engagement, research, identifying recommendations that should be implemented in the short-term, assisting with the preparation of regular status reports, and provide general oversight of and input on the Master Plan implementation process.
+For example, the RAC would continue to provide Council with advice as directed by the terms of reference, but also assist the Municipality with community and stakeholder engagement, coordination with the Youth Advisory Council, research, identifying recommendations that should be implemented in the short-term, assisting with the preparation of regular status reports, and provide general oversight of and input on the Master Plan implementation process.
+Expanding the RAC's mandate to recognize, promote, and strengthen the local arts and culture industry in North Middlesex should also be explored.
+This would further support the community's desire to raise the arts and culture profile in the Municipality, which was heard through the consultation process.